ezsystems/ezpublish-legacy/doc/Readme.rst

 The changes needed to eZ Publish is included in 4.5, and last section in this doc explains how you can modify your custom ajax code to work with this extension.

-If form token does not verify, an Exception is currently thrown!
+If form token does not verify, an Exception is currently thrown and an error 500 is send to the HTTP client.

 =======